KILLER'S KISS - PART FOUR

 While the Jack of spades shows its right eye, the Jack of heart, another prilfe card, shows its left eye.

-Davey's dream (shots 139, 140, 141 and 142) have the city streets in negative, tones inverted, and the heckler's voice berating him as a flop and telling him to go home.
+Davey's dream (shots 139, 140, 141 and 142) has the city streets in negative as a heckler's voice berates him as a flop, telling him to go home.
 He wakes from this to Gloria's scream, sees Vincent in her room, and races over to rescue her.

-The empty street of shot 335 reminds very much of this dream.
-But what really takes us back to it is Davey's crashing through the window in shot 399.
-The light effect is such that we have the same sense of positive and negative reversal on Davey's body as he plunges through the window.
+When Davey is on his way to rescue Gloria, the empty street of shot 335, in the Dumbo district, reminds very much of this dream.
+Davey's crashing through the window in shot 399 also takes us back to the dream.
+The lighting is such that we have the same sense of positive and negative reversal on Davey's body.

 Some people make notice, as a goof, of how Davey is wearing dark socks before he plunges through the window, then when he lands on the street outside he is wearing white socks.
 I wouldn't be too sure it's a goof.
-It could very well be a reference back to the dream negative inversion and the relationship of this plunge through the window to it.
+It could very well be a reference back to the dream negative inversion, consolidating a relationship to the plunge through the window.

-The plot of Orpheus is based upon the myth, but there are considerable differences, such as that in the end Orpheus and Eurydice are returned to the land of the living.
+The plot of Orpheus is based upon the myth, but there are considerable differences in Cocteau's film, such as that in the end Orpheus and Eurydice are returned to the land of the living.

-In Cocteau's version, Orpheus is a poet, which will be given as the reason he is able to cross from the world of the living into that of death, which is just another form of being.
+In Cocteau's version, Orpheus is a poet, which will be given as the reason he is able to cross from the world of the living into that of death.
 At the film's beginning, he is present at a cafe when a younger rising poet is killed by Death's motorcyclists.
-Death, disguised as a princess, had arrived with the younger poet and has him put in her car.
+This younger poet had caused Orpheus some consternation, he feeling challenged by this other poet's brilliance and popularity.
+Death, disguised as a princess, had arrived at the cafe with the younger poet and after he is hit by the motorcyclists she has him put in her car.
 Orpheus doesn't know yet that she is Death when she calls upon him to accompany her in her car, transporting the youth who Orpheus believes only to have been injured.
 She states she needs him as a witness.
 In the car, he realizes the youth is dead.
 After they are briefly stopped by a train, Death instructs her chauffeur to take the "usual route" to her mansion.
 It is at this point that the normal landscape viewed outside the window switches to a negative view.

 In Killer's Kiss, we have Davey's negative effect dream/nightmare from which he awakens to hear Gloria screaming as she is assaulted.
 This dream/nightmare anticipates Davey's descent into the warehouse area later to search for Gloria, who has been kidnapped.
-Of course, the plot of Orpheus involves his rescuing his wife, Eurydice, from Death and the Underworld, and one can look at Davey's journey in Killer's Kiss as possessing some of the same elements, he having to rescue Gloria from Vincent.
-The underworld in Orpheus is all crumbling civilization, streets and buildings, just as we have with the warehouse district in which Vincent hides Gloria.
+The plot of Orpheus involves his rescuing his wife, Eurydice, from Death and the Underworld, and one can look at Davey's journey in Killer's Kiss as possessing some of the same elements, he having to rescue Gloria from Vincent.

 That shot of Death and Heurtebise being led off to their punishment reminds me of the below.

-Davey's manager is mistaken for Davey and is killed by a couple of Vincent's thugs.
+Davey's manager is mistaken for Davey and is killed by a couple of Vincent's thugs in an alley.
 This is as they are leaving the scene of the murder, having disguised the death to look like a robbery.